 If some of these requirements are new to you, don’t panic.
-The company formation process is very straight-forward, and the Quality Company Formations blog offers step-by-step guidance on each aspect of company formation.
+The company formation process is very straightforward, and the Quality Company Formations blog offers step-by-step guidance on each aspect of company formation.

 Once you’re ready, we offer a range of company formation packages that are built around your needs as a freelancer – and our simple and intuitive platform enables you to complete the registration process in just a few minutes.

 Next, our company formation experts check over your application and send it off to Companies House.
-Your application will normally be approved in three-to-six working hours, and then we’ll send you your new company documents, VAT invoice and Webfiling Authentication Code.
+Your application will normally be approved in three to six working hours, and then we’ll send you your new company documents, VAT invoice, and WebFiling Authentication Code.
 HMRC will automatically be informed that your company has been formed, and will send you your Unique Tax Reference number within 2-3 weeks of your company’s incorporation.

 Top tips for your freelance business

-Once you’ve written your business plan, built up a client base and formed your company, your freelance business is well and truly on the road to success.
+Once you’ve written your business plan, built up a client base, and formed your company, your freelance business is well and truly on the road to success.
 But there can often be a real learning curve when running your own business.
-To help you clear the early hurdles you’ll no doubt run into, here are a few top tips to help get your freelance business off the ground:
+To help you clear the early hurdles you’ll no doubt run into, here are a few top tips to help get your freelance work off the ground:

 Set realistic goals: In all the excitement of quitting your day job in order to be your own boss, it can be easy to lose sight of what it is you’re hoping to achieve by going it alone.
 That’s why it’s critical you set realistic business goals that are measurable and achievable.
 These goals should be spelled out in your business plan and timestamped so that you’re able to chart your business growth and reassess elements of your business that may not be performing well.

 The customer is always right: Once you’ve established yourself as a business owner, you become responsible for your own success.
-And because your business will be somewhat fragile in its infancy, you will need to bend over backwards in order to wow your customers.
+And because your business will be somewhat fragile in its infancy, you will need to bend over backward in order to wow your customers.
 That means you need to deliver everything you promise to deliver, and you need to offer great customer service.
 If a client returns to you unhappy, you should do your best to make it right.
-Offer to make amends, give it another go or do whatever you’ve got to do in order to earn a gleaming review.
+Offer to make amends, give it another go, or do whatever you’ve got to do in order to earn a gleaming review.

 Don’t forget about taxes: As a self-employed business owner, you’re responsible for paying your own taxes.
-Company directors must file Self Assessment tax returns on an annual basis, and will be expected to pay tax contributions based upon their income.
+Company directors must file Self Assessment tax returns on an annual basis and will be expected to pay tax contributions based upon their income.
 You’re also in charge of staying on top of your limited company’s tax obligations.